GSA/digitalgov.gov/content/news/2015/08/2015-08-31-the-content-corner-optimize-your-content.md

 Within these 1,600 or so words, make sure you are creating short paragraphs (40-55 words) with clear breaks and frequent headings to assure optimum scannability.
 Bullets and images can also help a user move through a piece of content.

-## All About the Content {{< legacy-img src="2015/08/600-x-400-Content-SEO-annatodica-iStock-Thinkstock-476009654.jpg" alt="The word Content and acronym SEO (search engine optimization) intersect at the common letter e." caption="" >}}
+## All About the Content

+{{< legacy-img src="2015/08/600-x-400-Content-SEO-annatodica-iStock-Thinkstock-476009654.jpg" alt="The word Content and acronym SEO (search engine optimization) intersect at the common letter e." caption="annatodica/iStock/Thinkstock" >}}

 At times I have to fight the urge to discount all SEO methods in favor of a “best content wins” methodology.
 We live and create in an environment controlled by algorithms, and anyone who ignores the rules on which search engines operate is taking a risk.
 But in the end, a great deal of success depends on the quality of the content we are creating from the technical SEO and customer satisfaction aspects as well.